maxviazov/Spring-Frameworks-/Code-Style.md

 }
 ```

-For inner-classes, extra blank lines around fields and constructors are not required.
+For inner-classes, extra blank lines around fields and constructors are typically not
+added as the inner class is already separated by 2 lines, unless the inner class is
+more substantial in which case the 2 extra lines could still help with readability.

 ## Class declaration